mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-babys-first-amplifier.md

       means.
   * Because voltage is always measured between two things, there is also no fixed concept of 0V.
-But in a circuit with positive and negative supply terminals, if you know voltage generated between them, it makes sense to define 0V as the half way point, and measure relative to that.
+But in a circuit with positive and negative supply terminals, if you know the voltage generated between them, it makes sense to define 0V as the half way point, and measure relative to that.
 This is __signal ground__.
     * When making a circuit like this on a breadboard, it's common to use two 9V